AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 ### Prompts

 [Crafting effective prompts](/help/user-guide/effective-prompts.md) is an important part of the generation process in [!DNL Create].
-To create new content or generate variants of content, write a prompt that describes the content (or experience) you desire to generate.
+To create new content or generate variants of content, write a prompt that describes the content (or experience) you intend to generate.

 Write prompts, add Parameters and Content, and use guided prompt suggestions from within the prompt drawer, then click **Generate**.